New traffic study needed for strip club proposal, says Mendon board of directors | ExBulletin

 Representatives of Showtime Entertainment, LLC, appeared before the board of directors on Tuesday for consideration of his application, which proposes to build a 4,806 square foot adult entertainment club at 49 Milford St. (Route 16) with a capacity of 165 customers .

-Specifically, Showtime wants the board to review its alcoholic beverage license application and amend its existing adult entertainment license, which the board issued to the applicant about ten years ago.
+Specifically, Showtime wants the board to review its alcoholic beverage license application and amend its existing adult entertainment license, which the board issued to the applicant about a decade ago.

 The owner of the proposed club, George Funari, owns the land on Milford Street where he wants to build the business.
 The place is in the Mendons Adult Entertainment Overlay District, which was established in 2008 after a town hall vote.